 - Physical mobility is a daily challenge (much of Europe can be daunting if you are wheel-chair bound).
 Note: The Seine Princess does not have an elevator.

 - You only stay in 5-star hotels by lofty American standards

 - European dining at 8:30PM gives you indigestion

 Based in Strasbourg, France, CroisiEurope River Cruises is new to many North Americans.
 With a fleet of 44 modern river ships, smaller river barges and more new ships on the horizon, CroisiEurope is extending their marketing reach across the pond.

-If you’re looking for a short break in the City of Lights, I highly recommend the CroisiEurope Seine Princess Short Paris Break.
+If you’re looking for a short break in the City of Light, I highly recommend this CroisiEurope Seine Princess Short Paris Break.
 The Seine Princess isn’t the Ritz, but it’s the most affordable, fun, unique and convenient was to spend a few days in Paris AND on the river.
 Great service, personable and helpful multilingual staff, basic yet comfortable accommodations and excellent cuisine.

 Disclosure: I was a guest aboard CroisiEurope’s Seine Princess for their Short Paris Break cruise but all opinions are my own.